BiEchi/my-homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, there!
 I'm Jack.
 I'm an M.S. student in Computer Science at University of Illinois Urbana-Champaign, where I’m fortunate to be advised by Prof. Heng Ji.
 The core of my research lies broadly in **how modern model understands knowledge**.
-I work on this problem through these threads:
+I work on this problem upon these levels:

 - On the observation level, I study latent representations learned by modern deep neural networks, especially for causal attention and modality fusion, which naturally involves pre-training, dictionary learning, mechanistic interpretation, etc.
 - On the theoretical level, I study classical theories based on the observations to interpret what and how the models are learning, especially information theory, optimization theory, and game theory.